Arkiv-Network/dashboard-demo/README.md

-## Arkiv Infura Demo
+## Arkiv Dashboard Demo

-Welcome to the Arkiv Infura demo project.
-This repository bundles a Bun-powered backend runing as a simple script or Hono web app with two frontend dashboards (React and vanilla JavaScript) to explore data collected from the Ethereum blockchain and stored in Arkiv.
+Welcome to the Arkiv Dashboard demo project.
+This repository bundles a Bun-powered backend running as a simple script or Hono web app with two frontend dashboards (React and vanilla JavaScript) to explore data collected from the Ethereum blockchain and stored in Arkiv.

 The sections below explain how to install dependencies, run each part of the stack, and operate the ingestion utilities.